amzn/oss-contribution-tracker/browser/extensions/README.md

     * `props` - React props.
 Empty.
 * Return: a rendered React component.

-### `landing-after`

-Add additional information to the landing/home page, after the "jumbotron" description and buttons.

-A [React functional component].

-* Input:
-    * `props` - React props.
-Empty.
-* Return: a rendered React component.

-### `landing-description`

-Add to or replace the description on the landing page, above the project buttons.

-A [React functional component].

-* Input:
-    * `props` - React props:
-        * `children` - default description
-* Return: a rendered React component.

 ### `navbar-logo`

-Replace the "Attribution Builder" text with your own text or logo.
+Replace the "contribution Builder" text with your own text or logo.

 A [React functional component].